-7. MAGISTRATES COURT APPROVAL
+7. MAGISTRATES' COURT APPROVAL

-- 7.1 All RIPA authorisations will require Magistrates Court approval in the form of an order to take effect.
-The court must be satisfied that reasonable grounds exist in relation to the authorisation. - 7.2 Legal Services must be consulted on the form and content of the application to the Magistrates Court for approval.
+- 7.1 All RIPA authorisations will require Magistrates' Court approval in the form of an order to take effect.
+The court must be satisfied that reasonable grounds exist in relation to the authorisation.
+The Home Office issued guidance to all Magistrates' Courts in England and Wales for a local authority application seeking an order approving the grant or renewal of a RIPA authorisation or notice1. - 7.2 Legal Services must be consulted on the form and content of the application to the Magistrates' Court for approval. - 7.3 The types of offences for which RIPA authorisation can be obtained by the Council are outlined under section 4 above.

-7.3 DURATION